-Results summary can be seen at APPENDIX 1 of report.
+Results summary at APPENDIX 1

 Risk Management

 There is a legal requirement to publish a police and crime plan within the financial year of the election of the Mayor (by 31 March 2022).
 Failure to complete this may risk reputational damage to the Mayor and GMCA.